 To operate an approved PFEU Program, production systems that finish hogs destined for slaughter, processing, and subsequent export as meat to the EU must submit a written program manual that meets GVD 710 Instruction.
-The production system’s written program manual is verified through independent, third party audits conducted by the GV Division in accordance with GVD 1000 Procedure.
+The production system’s written program manual is verified through independent, third party audits conducted by the Quality Assessment Division in accordance with GVD 1000 Procedure.

 In order for FSIS to provide export certification for the product: